 The Big Sur Sector allows various events at this park with an approved Special Event Permit.
 Events staged at this park are suitable for those wishing to have a low-key event in a rustic, outdoors location.
 This in the only park in the sector with "exclusive access" event sites.
 Special Events include weddings, elopements, receptions, rehearsal/welcome dinners, events that require the reservation of park facilities, events with vendors, etc.

-Events are not permitted/allowed on any weekend dates (Friday-Sunday) the Friday prior to Labor Day through Memorial Day or on holiday dates.
+Events are not permitted/allowed on any weekend dates (Friday-Sunday) the Friday prior to Memorial Day through Labor Day or on holiday weekend dates.

 Large/Commercial Events conducted by for-profit and/or non-profit entities may occur with the approval of a Large/Commercial - Special Event Permit.
 Large/Commercial Event applications must be received at least sixty (60) days in advance of the event date in order to be considered.

 Small, reoccuring hiking tours or art/photography workshops/classes conducted by non-profit or for-profit entities may occur with the approval of an Annual Special Event Permit.
 Applications for Annual permits received forty-five (45) days or less in advance of the first tour/workshop date are subject to additional fees and restrictions.
 Applications received twenty-one (21) days or less in advance of the first tour/workshop date will not be considered.